Marisa5280/rancid-tomatillos/README.md

 [Rancid Tomatillos Deployed App](https://rancid-tomatillos-mj.vercel.app/)

 ## Context:
-The IdeaBox project was assigned in the fourth week of Mod 1, and the alloted time to complete this project was about 5 days.
-The project was assigned as a group project, with groups consisting of 3 or 4 members.
-All members were front end, Mod 1 students at Turing.

 Rancid Tomatillos is a front end development project of the Turing School of Software and Design.
 It is assigned during Module 3 of the program.
 Students are paired together on teams and are given 1.5 weeks to complete the requirements for a minimally viable product.

 ## Contributors: